Healing Insomnia Naturally: How to Get Your Sleep On for Seven Hours StraightPatrick Holford May 31, 2021

 Sleep is essential for regenerating our cells.
 Some of sleep’s life-enhancing effects come because the body releases growth hormone during the deep sleep phase, which stimulates the regeneration of cells.
 Most bone growth, for example, happens at night.

 Growth hormone also burns fat and builds muscle, and it stimulates your immune system.
-Some people are so enamoured with the anti-aging effects of growth hormone that they supplement it.
+Some people are so enamored with the anti-aging effects of growth hormone that they supplement it.
 We discuss the pros and cons of this in Secret 10 (see book).
 For now, the best way you can naturally promote your own growth hormone is to sleep well, reduce stress and also take resistance-type exercise, which builds muscle (see Part Three, Chapter 4).
 All these factors benefit younger people as much as older people.

 Say No To Sleeping Pills